 After the death of her mother she joined the newly formed Communist Party of Great Britain in Derby in 1921.
 Later she moved to London and in 1925 was living with Tom Bell in a group household in Kensington with other members of her family, who had been released in 1919, and worked in Alf Mason’s pharmacy.

 Some time after the 1926 General Strike, and Tom Bell’s release from prison, she travelled to Russia and worked as a corrector in the English Section of the Comintern.

 She left Russia and returned to England before departing for the USA in 1931.
 She lived in San Francisco where she joined the Workers Alliance of America.
-We can find no trace of her after 1938.
+No trace has been found of her since 1938.